Subhammodi/CS699/3D_SSK/Metropolis algorithm/Readme.txt

 ----------
 Building, compilation and executing commands:
 1. g++ metropolis_simulation_for_protein_folding_model_3D.cpp
-2. ./a.out sizeofchain starting_configuration T iteration_count no_of_simulation
+2. ./a.out sizeofchain sequence starting_configuration T iteration_count no_of_simulation

+--sizeofchain - length of the protein chain
+--sequence    - name of file containing sequence contained in sequences folder in "Energy matrix, statistics and other calculations" directory
---sizeofchain - length of the protein chain --starting_configuration - (has to be valid) initial configuration from where user wants to initiate metropolis algorithm.
+--starting_configuration - (has to be valid) initial configuration from where user wants to initiate metropolis algorithm.
 Should include |sizeofchain -1| character belonging to {'l', 'r', 'd', 'u', 'i', 'o'}
 --T  - Temperature at which metropolis transition probabilities are calculated --iteration_count - number of times user wants to run metropolis algorithm